avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### August 13th, 2020:

+Still going string today.
+I've now completely redone the way that request methods are called by the Connection.
+I'm having trouble figuring out a way to call both the default INIT method and a user-defined INIT method.
+Previously I just had a default _INIT method that also triggered when an INIT request was sent, but with this new structure it just feels wrong to hard code that in.
+I might have to leave it for now and figure out a nicer way later.

+I am also really happy with the way that the process-piping system I've built worked out.
+Each HostConnection and WorkerConnection has Pipe objects that connect to their respective host/workers.
+This pipe object has a reference to the process running the other end, that Connection's name, and the shared queue object.

+Another issue at the moment is transferring sockets from one process to another.
+I've created a PickedRequest class that extracts the raw information from a Request so that it can be send through a process queue.
+It also takes the raw socket object out of the Request.origin and sends that through alone, because my SocketHandler class cannot be pickled due to the threading Locks it contains.
+At the other end of the queue, the PickledRequest is re-constructed into a Request object, and the socket is given a new SocketHandler.
+I hope this process won't be too time-costly.

 ##### August 12th, 2020:

 Alright I've re-written my Server and Client classes.
 Here's the new structure that I'm working with: